Easy Chocolate Cinnamon Rolls Recipe

 - Transfer the dough to a lightly floured surface.
 Roll into a 16 x 12 rectangle (16 inches long and 12 inches wide).

 - Working from the long side, roll the dough from one side to the other (similar to a Swiss roll).
 Pinch the seams together.
 Then, cut into 16 equal pieces.
-First, cut in half then half again until you have 16 buns.
+First, cut in half, then cut each half in half again, until you have 16 buns.

-Pro tip - You can use a sewing thread or knife but a bench scraper works well too.
+Pro tip – You can use a sewing thread or a knife, but a bench scraper works well too.

 Proof and bake

-Pro tip - If you place them in a warm oven with the light only they will rise in just 20 minutes. - About 10 minutes before baking, preheat the oven at 375°F / 190°C / Gas Mark 5.
+Pro tip – If you place them in a warm oven with the light only, they will rise in just 20 minutes. - About 10 minutes before baking, preheat the oven to 375°F / 190°C / Gas Mark 5.

 - Once the oven is hot, bake for about 25 to 28 minutes until the tops are lightly golden brown.
 And if necessary, tent the top with foil to prevent browning too much.

-Pro tip - If you are not going to glaze them with cream cheese you may want to brush them with an egg wash before baking (egg is one beaten egg with 2 tablespoon of water). - When done, remove from the oven and cool until just warm.
+Pro tip – If you are not going to glaze them with cream cheese, you may want to brush them with an egg wash before baking (1 beaten egg with 2 tbsp of water). - When done, remove from the oven and cool until just warm.

-Pro tip - I like to add the cream cheese glaze on the cinnamon rolls when they are warm, so some of the melted glazes gets absorbed inside the rolls.
+Pro tip – I like to add the cream cheese glaze on the cinnamon rolls when they are warm, so some of the melted glaze gets absorbed inside the rolls.

 Cream cheese glaze